 Here at Hardy, Wolf & Downing, we understand the long-term financial and physical consequences that car accidents cause our local families.
 Traumatic brain injuries, spinal cord damage, broken bones, and loss of a limb can cost an exorbitant amount to treat.
 The untimely death of a loved one is a tremendous burden to bear emotionally.
 While no amount of money can undo what has happened, receiving compensation through a car accident lawsuit or settlement can ease some of the hardship.
-Our firm always fights for maximum damages; please call us toll-free to arrange a free case evaluation.
+Our firm always fights for maximum damages; please contact or call us toll-free to arrange a free case evaluation.

 Free Lawsuit Review